 Water quality in New Zealand: Understanding the science

-The aim of this report is to provide a guide to water quality science covering those aspects which are most useful for the many New Zealanders who are engaged in, and concerned about, various aspects of this high profile environmental issue.
+This report provides a guide to water quality science, covering those aspects most useful for the many New Zealanders who are engaged in, and concerned about, various aspects of this high profile environmental issue.
 Water quality science is indeed complicated, much is unknown, and the devil often really is in the detail.

 Pathogens are invisible microbes that cause disease and obviously deserve being labelled pollutants.
 But sediment and nutrients are only water pollutants by virtue of being in the wrong place.
 They belong on the land, not in water.